Aron (singer)

-Aaron Kwak (born May 21, 1993), formerly known by the stage name Aron (아론), is an American media personality, singer, and rapper based in South Korea.
+Aaron Kwak (born May 21, 1993), formerly known by the stage name Aron, is an American media personality, singer, and rapper based in South Korea.
 He began his professional career in 2012 as a main rapper of the South Korean boy group NU'EST. Following his contract's expiration with Pledis Entertainment in 2022, Aron established his solo career as a freelance radio and television host, appearing in various South Korean programs.

 Early life

-Aron Kwak was born on May 21, 1993, in Los Angeles, California.
+Aaron Kwak was born on May 21, 1993, in Los Angeles, California.
 He attended Loyola High School and was on the varsity golf team, earning the Rookie of the Year Award in 2008 from Daniel Murphy High School.
 He tested within the top 0.5% on the SATs with a score of 2180 out of 2400.
 Aron had been accepted into New York University and intended to major in journalism but ultimately did not attend after choosing to become a singer.

 Career

 Pre-debut

-While attending the LA Korean Festival in 2009, Aron was invited to take part in the Pledis USA Personal Auditions, where he performed "So Sick" by Ne-Yo and participated in a one-week trial boot camp in South Korea.
+While attending the LA Korean Festival in 2009, Aron was invited to take part in the Pledis USA Personal Auditions, where he performed "So Sick" by Ne-Yo and participated in a training boot camp in South Korea for 1-2 weeks.
 He subsequently signed with Pledis Entertainment.
 After finishing high school, he returned to South Korea and trained for nine months.
 Prior to debuting, Aron appeared as a back-up dancer in After School Blue's "Wonder Boy" in 2011.
 He participated in Pledis Entertainment's Christmas single "Love Letter" and was also featured in an alternate music video for the song as a member of Pledis Boys.
 He performed with After School with the rest of Pledis Boys, now dubbed "After School Boys", at the SBS Gayo Daejeon.